-Short-Term Investments-The Company places its investments primarily in U.S. Government agencies and securities, corporate bonds and commercial paper with maturities less than one year.
+Investments-The Company places its investments primarily in U.S. Government agencies and securities, corporate bonds and commercial paper.
 The Company classifies all investments as available-for-sale.
-Such investments are recorded at fair value, with unrealized gains and losses recorded as a separate component of stockholders' equity.
-The Company recognizes gains and losses when these securities are sold using the specific identification method.
+Investments with maturities of less than one year are classified as short-term investments.
+Investments are recorded at fair value, with unrealized gains and losses recorded as a separate component of stockholders' equity.
+The Company recognizes gains and losses when these securities are sold using the specific identification method and includes them in interest income or expense in the Consolidated Statements of Operations.